Joris Voorhoeve: Early life

 Voorhoeve attended the Gymnasium Haganum in The Hague from April 1958 until May 1964.
 Afterwards, he enrolled at The Hague University of Applied Sciences as an undergraduate from May 1964 until June 1968.
 Voorhoeve studied at Leiden University beginning in June 1968, majoring in Political science and obtaining a Bachelor of Social Science degree in September 1969 before graduating with a Master of Social Science degree in July 1971.
 At the same time, he attended Wageningen University from June 1968, majoring in Development economics and Civil engineering and eventually obtaining a Bachelor of Economics degree and a Bachelor of Engineering degree in June 1970 before graduating with a Master of Engineering degree in July 1971.

-Voorhoeve later studied at the Paul H. Nitze School of Advanced International Studies of the Johns Hopkins University in Baltimore, Maryland from July 1971 for a postgraduate education in International relations while working as a student researcher before graduating with an Master of Arts degree in August 1972.
+Voorhoeve later studied at the Paul H. Nitze School of Advanced International Studies of the Johns Hopkins University in Baltimore, Maryland from July 1971 for a postgraduate education in International relations while working as a student researcher before graduating with a Master of Arts degree in August 1972.
 After graduating from Johns Hopkins, he received his doctorate as a Doctor of Philosophy in Political Science in November 1973.

 Voorhoeve worked as a political consultant for the World Bank in Washington, D.C. from April 1973 to January 1977 and soon after as a researcher for the Scientific Council for Government Policy from January 1977 to January 1979.
 Voorhoeve taught as a professor of Governmental Studies and International Relations at the Wageningen University from 1 January 1979 to 16 September 1982.
 Voorhoeve also worked as the executive director of the Telders Foundation from 10 May 1979 to 16 September 1982.

 Political career

 House of Representatives (1982–1990)

 Voorhoeve was elected as a Member of the House of Representatives after the election of 1982 and took office on 16 September 1982 serving as a frontbencher and spokesperson for the Ministry of Foreign Affairs.
 After the Leader of the People's Party for Freedom and Democracy Ed Nijpels announced he was stepping down after losing in the election of 1986, the People's Party for Freedom and Democracy leadership approached Voorhoeve as a candidate to succeed him.

 Voorhoeve won against fellow frontbencher Loek Hermans and took office on 9 July 1986.
 In December 1986, the new Leader of the People's Party for Freedom and Democracy and incumbent Deputy Prime Minister Rudolf de Korte announced that he was stepping down as Leader in favor of Voorhoeve, who succeeded him on 15 December 1986.
-In the election of 1989, Voorhoeve was the Lijsttrekker (top candidate).
+In the election of 1989, Voorhoeve was the lead candidate.
 The People's Party for Freedom and Democracy suffered a loss, losing 5 seats and had 22 seats in the House of Representatives.
 On 30 April 1990, Voorhoeve announced he was stepping down as Leader and Parliamentary leader.
 Voorhoeve assumed responsibility for the party's defeat in the election, but continued to serve in the House of Representatives as a frontbencher chairing the Parliamentary Committee for Defence.